 A female public sector worker is entitled to full pay from her agency during her maternity leave.
 It may be received through a lump-sum payment or regular salary payment through the agency payroll.
-Since the maternity leave in the public sector is considered as paid leave of absence, it is subject to tax.
+Since maternity leave in the public sector is considered a paid leave of absence, it is subject to tax.

 Maternity leave in the teaching profession

-The IRR of RA 11210 states that female teachers in the teaching profession may avail of the maternity leave even during long vacations.
+The IRR of RA 11210 states that female teachers in the teaching profession may avail of maternity leave even during long vacations.
 In such cases, they shall be granted both the maternity leave benefits and the proportional vacation pay. – (Sec.
 3, Rule V, RA 11210 IRR)

 Female “contract of service” and “job order” workers in government offices are classified as female workers in the informal economy.
 They may claim maternity leave benefits from the SSS if they have remitted to the SSS at least three (3) monthly contributions in the twelve (12)-month period immediately preceding the semester of her childbirth, miscarriage, or emergency termination of pregnancy. – (Sec.
 1, Rule VII, RA 11210 IRR)